ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 > The collective programming of the mind which distinguishes the members of one group or category of people from another. - Geert Hofstede

-Richard talks about 6 different culture dimensions: // TODO meer uitleg
+Richard talks about 6 different culture dimensions:
-* Power distance: People with less power accept that they actually have less power.
+* Power distance
 * Individualism
 * Masculinity
 * Uncertainty avoidance